Electron scattering: Elastic

 Elastic scattering is when the collisions between target and incident particles have total conservation of kinetic energy.
-This implies that there is no breaking up of the particles or energy loss through vibrations, that is to say that the internal states of each of the particles remains unchanged.
-Due to the fact that there is no breaking present, elastic collisions can be modeled as occurring between point-like particles, a principle that is very useful for an elementary particle such as the electron.
+This implies that there is no fragmentation of the particles or energy loss, that is to say that the internal states of each of the particles remains unchanged.
+Due to the fact that there is no fragmentation elastic collisions can as a first approximation be modeled as occurring between point-like particles, a principle that is very useful for an elementary particle such as the electron.

 Inelastic

 Inelastic scattering is when the collisions do not conserve kinetic energy, and as such the internal states of one or both of the particles has changed.
-This is due to energy being converted into vibrations which can be interpreted as heat, waves (sound), or vibrations between constituent particles of either collision party.
-Particles may also split apart, further energy can be converted into breaking the chemical bonds between components.
+This is due to energy being converted into heat, waves (sound), or vibrations between constituent particles of either collision party or other excitations such as light.
+Particles may also split apart, and energy can be converted into breaking the chemical bonds between components.

-Furthermore, momentum is conserved in both elastic and inelastic scattering.
+Momentum is conserved in both elastic and inelastic scattering.
 Other results than scattering are reactions, in which the structure of the interacting particles is changed producing two or more generally complex particles, and the creation of new particles that are not constituent elementary particles of the interacting particles.

 Other types of scattering

-Electron-molecule scattering
+Electron–molecule scattering

 Electron scattering by isolated atoms and molecules occurs in the gas phase.
 It plays a key role in plasma physics and chemistry and it's important for such applications as semiconductor physics.
 Electron-molecule/atom scattering is normally treated by means of quantum mechanics.
 The leading approach to compute the cross sections is using R-matrix method.

+Compton scattering

-Compton scatteringCompton scattering, so named for Arthur Compton who first observed the effect in 1922 and which earned him the 1927 Nobel Prize in Physics; is the inelastic scattering of a high-energy photon by a free charged particle.An electron in this case.
-Where the notion of "free" results from considering if the energy of the photon is large compared to the binding energy of the electron; then one could make the approximation that the electron as free.
+Compton scattering, so named for Arthur Compton who first observed the effect in 1922 and which earned him the 1927 Nobel Prize in Physics; is the inelastic scattering of a high-energy photon by a free charged particle.